Free CUDA via Colab

 -

 Treating Colab as a long-running service.
 Colab disconnects idle sessions and caps wall-clock at ~12 hours.
-It is for training runs, not deployment.
-Deploy via Ollama on your laptop or on a server you control.
+Use it for training runs only.
+Deploy via Ollama on your laptop or a server you control.

 -

-Skipping the OAuth setup "because I'll do it later".
+Deferring the OAuth setup.
 Stub mode is a verification path, not a substitute for the live run.
 The 5-minute OAuth setup unlocks every subsequent fine-tune.

 Cross-references